freqtrade/freqtrade/docs/faq.md

 ## Supported Markets

-Freqtrade supports spot trading only.
+Freqtrade supports spot trading, as well as (isolated) futures trading for some selected exchanges.
+Please refer to the [documentation start page](index.md#supported-futures-exchanges-experimental) for an uptodate list of supported exchanges.

 ### Can my bot open short positions?